NumPy Arrays

 Indexing and Slicing Arrays

-Arrays can be indexed and sliced in a similar way to lists with indices (starting at 0) and slicing syntax.
+Arrays can be indexed and sliced in a similar way to lists with indices (again beginning with 0) and slicing syntax.
 So if we wanted to access the first element of a 1-dimensional array, we would use arr1[0]:

 first_element = arr[0]